blakadder/templates/_templates/sonoff_dual_R2.markdown

 Please see the [Hardware Preparation](https://github.com/arendst/Sonoff-Tasmota/wiki/Hardware-Preparation) page for general instructions.

 As always, you need to access the serial interface.
-The **four serial pins** (VCC, Rx, Tx, GND) are available at the bottom left end of the PCB in the image belwo.
+VCC, RX, TX and GND are available at the bottom left end of the PCB in the image below.
 ![](https://user-images.githubusercontent.com/5904370/57879391-a7bb5400-781c-11e9-96d4-ea7b87fc3274.png)

 Programming the Sonoff Dual R2 is a breeze although the on-board-button is not connected to GPIO0.
 As with all ESP8266/ESP8285 modules pulling GPIO0 to GND is needed to put the chip in programming mode.
 You need to **connect GPIO0 and GND** during power up.